EduardoAve/Data-science-portfolio/bank-customer-churn/README.md

 ## Data Source

 * **Dataset:** Bank Customer Churn Prediction
 * **Source:** Originally from Kaggle.
-The specific version used in the notebook is often found at sources like: [https://www.kaggle.com/datasets/shubhammeshram579/bank-customer-churn-prediction](https://www.kaggle.com/datasets/shubhammeshram579/bank-customer-churn-prediction) (Please verify this is the exact source you used).
+The specific version used in the notebook is often found at sources like: https://www.kaggle.com/datasets/gauravtopre/bank-customer-churn-dataset.
 * **Loading:** The accompanying notebook (`bank_churn_analysis.ipynb` - *adjust name if different*) uses manual file upload via the Google Colab interface.
 The expected filename is `Bank Customer Churn Prediction.csv`.

 ## Methodology / Approach